 - What was the nature of each claim?

 - Were they related?
-For example, were they all water damages, or fires?
-Were they totally unrelated incidents?
+For instance, were they all water damages or fires?

 - Did the claims all occur at the same address?